Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

 It is also important to mention that Revan wasn't the only Old Republic character on that May 4 poster.
-He was definitely the biggest (literally) face on that side of the image, but the entire left one-third of the poster was made up of characters from the Old Republic video games.
+He was arguably the biggest (literally) face on that side of the image, but the entire left one-third of the poster was made up of characters from the Old Republic video games.

 Darth Malgus on the May 4 poster.